WillNilges/ShelfLife/README.md

 ## Setup

-- Install the latest MongoDB on your server and make sure the service is enabled.
-ShelfLife will take care of the rest.
+- Clone the repo and run the install script.
 ```
 git clone https://www.github.com/willnilges/shelflife
-cargo build
+./install.sh
 ```
+- Configure the .env file with your cluster information and email information.
+- Go to town.

 ## Usage